-Cyberbullying is defined as an intentional and repeated targeting of one child by another in the form of threats, harassments or humiliation.
-The goal is to embarrass the victim by means of cellular phones or internet technologies such as e-mail, texting, social networking sites or instant messaging.
+Cyberbullying is defined as an intentional and repeated targeting of one child by another in the form of online threats, harassment, or humiliation.
+The goal is to embarrass the victim by means of cellular phones or internet technologies such as email, texts, social networking sites, or instant messaging.

 Signs of Teenage Depression

 According to the American Academy of Pediatrics, recognizing the signs of depression and knowing what to do in the event your adolescent shows symptoms could be a matter of life or death.
 Talk to your pediatrician or mental health professional if you see any of the following:

 Changes in activities, such as:

 - A drop in grades or school performance.

 - Neglect of responsibilities.

 Changes in emotions, such as:

 - Appearing or talking about feeling sad, hopeless, bored, or overwhelmed.